epistrephein/blog.epistrephe.in/_posts/2016-10-08-wow-vanilla-mangos.md

 ---
 layout: post
 title: "A WoW Vanilla server with MaNGOS"
-description: "compile the World of Warcraft Vanilla server core on Linux"
+description: "compile and install the World of Warcraft Vanilla server core on Linux"
 date: 2016-10-08
 comments: true
 share: false